-Love is not sentiment, passion, or greed; Love is sternally serving a need.
+Love is not sentiment, passion, or greed; Love is eternally serving a need.
 Love is sharing and caring, a life Born for adversity, born for the strife.

 Love is the fragrance from every crushed rose; Love is the sweetest thing man or God knows.

 Love is so patient, so thoughtful, so kind; Love is the greatest thing you'll ever find.

-'Love seeketh not her own'; strongest in loss; Love shines the brightest when seen on a cross! -ADLAI A. ESTEB for and prays for a 'finished work'that God's last message may be hastened on wings to earth's remotest bounds.
+"Love seeketh not her own"; strongest in loss; Love shines the brightest when seen on a cross!-Adlai A. Esteb on wings to earth's remotest bounds.
 For this day we live, we pray, we sacrifice, we work.